-There is a one-time service fee of 1.5% based on the loan amount.
+The loan service fee is 1.5% of the loan amount.
 This fee is usually added into the loan.
 The buyer pays closing costs, including the title insurance policy, recording fees, fire insurance policy, appraisal fees, legal fees, etc. These costs are paid directly to the agency or person providing the document or service.
-Monthly payments are due the 20th of each month, and a late charge is assessed if no payment is received within 10 additional days.
-If additional security is added to the loan, a new service fee of 1.5%, based on the additional funds, will be added.
-The buyer will also be responsible for additional title and closing costs.

 CEP’s loan interest rates are based on a variety of underwriting criteria, including a ministry’s financial strength, the type of project, the time frame, etc.